 - It is much more durable, and it is easier to set up and tear down.
 You don’t have to worry about breakage.

 - It is easier to transport for church plants and portable churches.

 Disadvantages Of A Projector

 - Projectors need maintenance.
-Filters need to be cleaned on a regular basis and bulbs usually need replaced after 5,000 hours.
+Filters need to be cleaned on a regular basis, and bulbs usually need to be replaced after 5,000 hours.
 Bulb costs can be surprisingly high.

 - Projectors lose image quality.
 You do not get as clear of a picture with a projector vs. flat screen.
 As the image is projected from the projector to the screen, the pixels are enlarged.
 Depending on how far the projector is from the screen, this can be quite a bit.

 So as you can see, there is no hard and fast rule as to which is better, a projector vs. flat screen for a church.
 You have to evaluate what will work best for you.
 However, I do hope that this article helped put this issue in perspective for you and helped you to make the best decision.